Enterlude and Exitlude: Background

 "Enterlude" and "Exitlude" were written by frontman Brandon Flowers while the Killers "were recording in a hotel casino and [Flowers] was messing around on a piano.
 Next to [him] was a room key-card that said 'we hope you enjoy your stay' on it, and it all just took off from there."
 According to Flowers, the melody of Enterlude "came from a dream ...
 It sounds ridiculous but it was Kurt Cobain on a ship, in the clouds!
 He was singing this melody and I remember thinking he sounded like Bob Dylan, so that made it even weirder!"
 Flowers also remarked that "'Enterlude' is just a nice refrain ... almost like the beginning of a sitcom or a movie where you're welcomed into the place before you see the credits.
 That's what it feels like."
-The final piano note of "Enterlude" segues into "When You Were Young"'s opening riff.
+The final piano note of "Enterlude" segues into the opening riff of "When You Were Young".

 Flowers described "Exitlude" as "beautiful", saying: "I think the beauty of the Exitlude is there's sadness to it but it's not over.
 You want to go back to Sam's Town and I do too."
 He also compared "Exitlude" to the theme tune from the sitcom Cheers.

 The songs have been described as "bookends" to Sam's Town, similar to that of "Sgt.
 Pepper's Lonely Hearts Club Band" and its reprise from the Beatles' 1967 album of the same name, as well as "In the Flesh?" and "In the Flesh" from Pink Floyd's The Wall.